The Stories Behind Moroccan Rugs: Meet the Artisans

 Different Types of Moroccan Rugs: From Beni Ourain to Kilim

 Moroccan rugs come in all shapes, sizes, and designs.
-The most well-known are the Beni Ourain, Boujad, and Kilim rugs.
+The most well-known are the Beni Ourain, Boujaad, and Kilim rugs.

 The Beni Ourain rugs are thick, plush wool rugs that feature abstract diamond and square designs in earthy colors.
 Traditionally used by the Beni Ourain tribe as bedding, these rugs are super soft and last for generations.